 She formed permanent friendships with fellow students (such as future photographer Louise Deshong), who had also been encouraged to develop their talents and pursue professional careers.

 Ida McKinley also made a lifelong friend in her teacher Harriet Gault, an adherent of the progressive idea that women, for the sake of their physical well-being, must be as active as men.

 Initially led by Gault, Ida McKinley was soon noted for her vigorous daily hikes of considerable length.
 She emerged from the school with a personality described by contemporaries as being alert, compassionate, opinionated, and with a sharp wit.

 Occupation before Marriage:

-23 years old, married 1871, January 25 to William McKinley (1843-1901), lawyer and Civil War veteran, at the First Presbyterian Church in Canton, Ohio; the wedding was the first to take place in the church, which Ida Saxton's father and grandfather had helped to build and the ceremony was jointly performed between her Presbyterian minister and his Methodist one.
-After a honeymoon in New York, they moved into the Canton home given by her father to them as a wedding present.
+23 years old, married 25 January 1871, to William McKinley, Jr., lawyer, Stark County prosecuting attorney (born 29 January 1843, died 14 September 1901), First Presbyterian Church, Canton, Ohio.
+The Saxton-McKinley wedding was the first to take place in the church which Ida Saxton's father and grandfather had helped to build and the ceremony was jointly performed between her Presbyterian minister and his Methodist one.
+After a honeymoon in Eastern seaboard cities, they leased a Canton house which was owned by her father.

 Occupation after Marriage: